 The mechanistic organisational models of the industrial era were based on exclusion; methods were designed for standardisation, effectively, filtering out diversity and favouring towards certain characteristics and attributes.

-For some, enterprise social inclusion is a matter of ethics.
+For some, enterprise inclusion is a matter of ethics.
 Judging the value or ability of people based on a select cohort is by its nature discriminatory.
-The restrictive subjugation of workers and infantilisation of workplaces do not sit easily with human dignity and respect.
-Others recognise these exercises in profiling don’t actually predict success; they only indicate the likelihood of a person being able to follow a predefined approach to work.
+The restrictive subjugation of workers and infantilising of workplaces do not sit easily with human dignity and respect.
+Others recognise these exercises in profiling don’t actually predict success; they only indicate the likelihood of a person being able to follow a familiar approach to work.

 Digitally mature enterprises are more likely to realise that advanced technology can support work in ways that enable a broader range of skills and experiences than previously when work followed set and linear processes.

-If you would like to be included on this page, use the link below to complete the Enterprise Social Inclusion questionnaire.
+If you would like to be included on this page, use the link below to complete the enterprise inclusion questionnaire.